SolidWallOfCode/txn_box/doc/design.en.rst

 operators such as :code:`match`, it is possible to implement the "NOR" operator, which in turn is sufficient to represent any boolean computation.
-Although this seems to make that somewhat obscure, in practice use of complex booleans expressions doesn't occur due to its difficulty in comprehension of humans writing and debugging the configuraion.
+Although this seems to make that somewhat obscure, in practice use of complex booleans expressions doesn't occur due to its difficulty in comprehension of humans writing and debugging the configuration.
 This structure makes the common tasks and expressions simpler, at the acceptable expense of somewhat more complex general expressions which will be rarely (if ever) used.